madisuryapr/Data-Visualization-and-Analytics-with-R/Top 10 Indonesian Banks Based on Total Assets/README.md

 ## Top 10 Indonesian Banks Based on Total Assets

+> **A Data Visualization for Examining 10 Biggest Indonesian Banks Based on Their Total Assets**

 ![Top 10 Indonesian Banks Q1-2025 from Total Assets](https://github.com/user-attachments/assets/6c761109-880b-4d9d-b5a3-4c7d44dc1fc2)

 In this repository, I visualized Top 10 Indonesian Banks based on their total assets as of Q1-2025.
 I obtained the data from Indonesia news channel namely CNBC Indonesia.
 Please kindly refer to this news for detailed information regarding all data I utilized: [CNBC Indonesia news about Banks Total Assets](https://www.cnbcindonesia.com/market/20250523164013-17-635768/10-bank-terbesar-di-ri-2025-ada-yang-asetnya-lompat-161)